We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 After the Sierra Leone war and continued conflict in Africa, the diamond industry partnered with the United Nations to implement the Kimberley Process Certification Scheme.
 The Kimberley Process developed requirements and regulations to ensure diamonds are mined and shipped humanely—and that criminal activity is not further supported.

 Participating countries, including the United States and over 70 others, now closely monitor incoming diamonds from mining and cutting to the final purchase.
 Each diamond receives a Kimberley Process certificate—verifying that the diamond is conflict-free.
 With the widespread adoption of The Kimberley Process, the number of conflict diamonds and associated crimes have dropped considerably worldwide.

-By choosing a conflict free engagement ring, like this beautiful 1 Carat Cushion Cut ring, you’re supporting ethical diamond mining practices.
-Most jewelers offer conflict free diamonds, because many countries, including the United States, make it illegal to sell and trade conflict diamonds.
+By choosing a conflict-free engagement ring, like this beautiful 1 Carat Cushion Cut ring from James Allen, you’re supporting ethical diamond mining practices.
+Most jewelers offer conflict-free diamonds, because many countries, including the United States, make it illegal to sell and trade conflict diamonds.
 Certain jewelers, however, take their efforts further to ensure that a diamond is mined and shipped ethically.

 What do we mean by this?